zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 **Status: Implemented**

 Revokes the given X509 certificate (either intermediate or leaf).

+Revocation here just means removing it from the ledger.
+If a Revocation Distribution Point needs to be published (such as RFC5280 Certificate Revocation List), please use [ADD_PKI_REVOCATION_DISTRIBUTION_POINT](#add_pki_revocation_distribution_point).

 All the certificates in the chain signed by the revoked certificate will be revoked as well.

 Only the owner (sender) can revoke the certificate.